osu-ukraine-hub/uot/Rules/rules-english.md

 1. The podium comprises three best performing players of the Tournament;
 2. A profile badge will be awarded to the winner of the tournament (1st place)*;
 3. Prizes will be announced and distributed by staff to their respective podium winners;
-4. Any non-podium player may request a special banner to indicate their participation.
-Contact Administration for more details.

 `* Badges are distributed by the osu! team, our Tournament will do its best to make it happen.`